-After completing the course students are expected to have acquired an in-depth understanding of the main questions relating to the origins of art, and be able to:
+After completing the course students will have acquired an in-depth understanding of themes to do with the origins of art and be able to:

-- use the concepts and distinctions that are necessary for a critical examination of, and positioning in relation to, the theories and arguments studied
+- Use the concepts and distinctions that are necessary for a critical examination of and positioning in relation to relevant theories and arguments

-- show a broader understanding of the origins of art and its evolution
+- Account for a broader understanding of the origins of art and its evolution

-- account for and give a systematic analysis of central questions within empirical aesthetics
+- Account for and be able to give a systematic analysis of central questions within empirical aesthetics

-- analyze the strengths and weaknesses of the theories studied
+- Analyze the strengths and weaknesses of relevant theories

-- use methods and tools to argue for and against central theories about aesthetic value, art, and artistic experience.
+- Use methods and tools to argue for/against central theories about aesthetic value, art, and artistic experience.

-The main aim of this course is to examine the extent to which art can be said to be a socio-cultural product, and the extent to which it is the instinctive expression of our human nature.
-We approach the central questions from an inter-disciplinary perspective, that is to say not only from the point of view of philosophy, but also with the help of anthropology, evolutionary theory, psychology and neurology.
+The main aim of this course is to examine the extent to which art can be said to be either a socio-cultural product or the instinctive expression of our human nature.
+We approach the central questions from an inter-disciplinary perspective, that is to say from the point of view of philosophy, but also anthropology, evolutionary theory, psychology and neurology.
 How, if at all, can empirical data add to our understanding of why art exists and plays an important part in our life?
 Does art have a distinct cognitive function or is it a so-called by-product?
 What can cave art teach us about the development of our ability to think symbolically?